erik-sn/react-simon/README.md

-# Tic Tac Toe
+# Simon

-FreeCodeCamp project to build a tic tac toe game with AI.
+FreeCodeCamp project to build a Simon game.
 Implemented using React/es6.